 Navisworks, Revit, and Rhino have an incredibly wide range of design file formats that they accept for importing.
 They are also examples of programs with direct plug-in integration to Prospect, so it's as easy hitting “View in VR”.

-Conversely, OBJ and FBX can be dragged and dropped into the Prospect Library for immediate processing into VR.
+Conversely, OBJ, FBX, and IFC can be dragged and dropped into the Prospect Library for immediate processing into VR.
 So if you can export to those formats it’s an incredibly easy process.

 Still having issues finding a file type that works for you?